forez0/finiak.university.twitter/README.md

 - Direct page (Feature: Direct Messaging)
 - Bookmarks page (Feature: Bookmarking)
 - Settings page (Feature: Settings and Preferences)
+- About page (Name and Surname of the student, Name of the Project, Link to Telegram, Email of the student, Link to github, where source code is stored)

 ---------------------------------------------------------------------------
 # Project Requirements